ElenaCongeduti/DL-Edu-Material/README.md

-# Deep Learning Course Education Material
+# Deep Learning Course - Educational Material

-This repository contains the educational material including lab notebooks, assignments, and lecture material for the course Deep Learning of the Engineering with AI Minor programme, EEMCS, TUDelft (edition 2024-2025).
+This repository contains educational materials, including lab notebooks, assignments, and lecture materials for the course *Deep Learning* in the Engineering with AI Minor program, EEMCS, TUDelft (edition 2024-2025).

+## Content Overview
-The course is designed to provide students with an understanding of neural networks and their applications.
-The material covers theoretical aspects and programming exercises implemented with PyTorch.
-Students are assumed to be familiar with basic machine learning concepts such as regression, classification, supervised/unsupervised learning, linear perceptron.
+The course is designed to provide students with a comprehensive understanding of neural networks and their applications.
+The material covers both theoretical concepts and programming exercises implemented using PyTorch.
+Students are expected to be familiar with basic machine learning concepts, such as regression, classification, supervised and unsupervised learning, and linear perceptrons.

 Key topics include:
 - Feedforward Neural networks
 - Maximum Likelihood
 - Gradient-based optimization